bediger4000/zeckendorf/README.md

 102     00000100011
 ```

+### Decoding

+The specific useful property that the Wikipedia page lists
+for Fibonacci Encoding is "self syncronization".

+> With Fibonacci coding, ... a changed bit may cause one token to be read as
+> two, or cause two tokens to be read incorrectly as one, but reading a "0"
+> from the stream will stop the errors from propagating further.

 ## Fibonacci Numbers

-To do the Fibonacci Coding, I used a slice literal.
+To calculate Zeckendorf representations, I used a slice literal.
 To find values for the literal,
 I used this iterative method of calculating Fibonacci numbers.